 You don't necessarily need to use a muffin tray and can simply fill the liners with the mixture.
 However, I find the metal tray helps the buns to maintain their shape as they harden and become firm.

-Pour the melted chocolate over the rice cereal in a large bowl.
+Pour the melted chocolate over the rice cereal.

 Protect your fingers with oven gloves as you handle the hot bowl of melted chocolate.

 Use a spatula to scrape all the melted chocolate out of the bowl.